 In its second year, the Riverboats Music Festival attracted a full house to Echuca Aquatic Reserve.
-Headline act Pete Murray finished the festivities with a concert on Sunday afternoon.By Ruth Clayton
+Headline act Pete Murray finished the festivities with a concert on Sunday afternoon.RUTH CLAYTON February 18, 2013 4:45am

 It was a sell out at Echuca’s Riverboats Music Festival on Saturday night in just the second year of the event’s short history.

 Producer David Frazer said it was an amazing feat for the fledgling festival.